RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 case, it will help to connect to MinIO with "mc" command.

-The necessary information to use "mc" command, URL, ACCESSKEY and SECRETKEY, can be taken by "show-minio" command of "lens3-admin".
+The necessary information to use "mc" command, URL, ACCESSKEY and SECRETKEY, can be taken by "show-be" command of "lens3-admin".
 First, run "show-pool" to list all the pools.
-Then, run "show-minio" with a pool-id to display the information.
+Then, run "show-be" with a pool-name to display the information.
 It displays URL (host+port) of MinIO as "minio_ep".
 It also displays admin's ACCESSKEY under the key "admin" and SECRETKEY under "password".
-Note that the "show-minio" command is only useful while a MinIO instance is running.
+Note that the "show-be" command is only useful while a MinIO instance is running.
 To keep a MinIO instance running, call the "access-mux" command periodically.
 Otherwise, it will stop after a while.

 ```
 lens3$ lens3-admin -c conf.json show-pool
-lens3$ lens3-admin -c conf.json show-minio POOLID
+lens3$ lens3-admin -c conf.json show-be
-lens3$ lens3-admin -c conf.json access-mux POOLID
+lens3$ lens3-admin -c conf.json access-mux POOL-NAME
 ```

 For example, the following commands can be used to dump tracing logs